tre3god/FinCademy/README.md

 ## Future Developments

-- **Different types of users**: Course creators which can use the platform to create and market their own courses.
+- **Different types of users**: Course creation will only be available to registered creators which they can use the platform to materialize and market their own courses.

-- **Course creation template**: For course creators to easily create their own courses to be put on the e-learning platform.

 - **Subscription payments**: Upon expressing their desire to enrol for a course, students will be re-directed to make payment for the course.
 On the other end, course creators will be able to generate revenue from their courses.